Tag Archive for: tax prep

 In most cases, you’ll need to register with the applicable state government before collecting and remitting its sales tax.
 This process usually requires you to list the items you plan to sell and provide account information.
 You must also keep accurate records of all transactions made within the state.
 Failure to comply with the applicable laws could result in penalties, interest payments, and other fees.

-Xendoo’s bookkeepers and CPAs are familiar with tracking and remitting sales tax for all types of businesses, including ecommerce.
+xendoo’s bookkeepers and CPAs are familiar with tracking and remitting sales tax for all types of businesses, including ecommerce.
 If you’re interested in sales tax services, we can do a consultation for your business.

 Capital Gains Tax